kasiak1102/My-first-project-HTML-CSS-JS/README.md

 My first project created during JavaScript Developer: React Course in Coders Lab - IT School.
 The general look of the project and all photos were provided by Coders Lab.

-You can see my website here:
+You can see my website at:
 https://kasiak1102.github.io/My-first-project-HTML-CSS-JS/